zephyrproject-rtos/zephyr/boards/96boards/96b_argonkey/doc/index.rst

 More information about the board can be found at the `ARGONKEY website`_.

-The default board configuration can be found in the defconfig file:
+The default board configuration can be found in :zephyr_file:`boards/96boards/96b_argonkey/96b_argonkey_defconfig`

-        ``boards/arm/96b_argonkey/96b_argonkey_defconfig``

 Connections and IOs
 ===================